Trefethen BMI Formula Calculator

 Professor Nick Trefethen of Oxford University proposed a corrected BMI formula in 2013:

 The original 1832 Quetelet formula uses height² — which overstates BMI for tall people and understates it for short people.
-Trefethen's exponent of 2.5 corrects this bias because body volume scales with height at a power between 2 and 3, not exactly 2.
+Trefethen's exponent of 2.5 changes this height relationship because body volume scales with height at a power between 2 and 3, not exactly 2.

 Old vs New BMI Formula